baileyherbert/svelte-webpack-starter/README.md

 ### Global styles
 There's no `global.css` file in this template.
 Instead, the `/src/styles/index.scss` file will be compiled and embedded at the top of the bundled CSS, effectively making it a global stylesheet.

-> 💡  You can edit `webpack.config.js` to change or remove this file from the bundle, or to use a different preprocessor.
+> 💡  You can edit `webpack.config.js` to change this path or remove the file from the bundle.

 ### Single page applications
 If you're building a single page application (which needs multiple routes), edit the `"dev"` command in your package.json and add the `--history-api-fallback` flag.